FAQ

 Do you have tips on creating Dockerfiles?

-make sure you manage Docker as a non-root user on your system so you do not need sudo for the
+• make sure you manage Docker as a non-root user on your system so you do not need sudo for the docker command

-When writing CWL tools and workflows, there are a few common workarounds that can be used to deal with the restrictions that CWL places on the use of docker.
+When writing workflows, there are a few common workarounds that can be used to deal with the restrictions that workflow languages such as CWL and WDL place on the use of Docker.
 These include:

 Additionally: